 Since that time, numerous “outlaw motorcycle gangs” have sprung up across America, including the notorious Hells Angels, founded in 1948 and now considered a crime syndicate by the Department of Justice.
 The DOJ estimates that more than 300 outlaw motorcycle gangs, including the Bandidos, the Mongols and the Sons of Silence, are active in the U.S., asserting that many engage in drugs and weapon trafficking.

 Still, while the outlaw image remains, many veterans’ motorcycle clubs today are structured as nonprofit organizations devoted to helping society with fundraising rides for good causes.
-But the roar of their tailpipes as they pass through town has become an enduring part of American culture, one that that may never fully shed its outsider reputation.
+But the roar of their tailpipes as they pass through town has become an enduring part of American culture, one that may never fully shed its outsider reputation.